ewa/thoughts-color/index.md

 4. End-user-controlled prioritization:  If different packets are prioritized or treated differently, that should be under the control of the customer.

+# References

+## Technical
+  * [Dr. Peering](http://drpeering.net/white-papers/An-Internet-Peering-White-Papers-Index.html):  A great set of references on the technical and business sides of inter-ISP connections.
+Mostly written for a network operator audience.
+See especially: [The 21st Century Internet Peering Ecosystem](http://drpeering.net/core/ch10.2-The-21st-Century-Internet-Peering-Ecosystem.htm) and [Access Power Peering](http://drpeering.net/AskDrPeering/blog/articles/Ask_DrPeering/Entries/2011/9/6_Access_Power_Peering.html).

+## News
+  * [Comcast is destroying the principle that makes a competitive internet possible](http://www.vox.com/2014/5/6/5678080/voxsplaining-telecom/in/5451297):  This is obviously an essay with an opinion.
+It's also a pretty good discussion.
+  * [Beyond net neutrality: The new battle for the future of the internet](http://www.vox.com/2014/5/2/5665890/beyond-net-neutrality-the-new-battle-for-the-future-of-the-internet):  Another essay by Tim Lee, with pretty animations.

 # About
-I wrote this in an attempt to add a little bit of technical nuance to the discussion of network neutrality.
-I am a [computer scientist](http://www.cs.cmu.edu/~andersoe), but this is not my area of expertise within the field.
+My name is [Eric Anderson](http://www.cs.cmu.edu/~andersoe), and I wrote this in an attempt to add a little bit of technical nuance to the discussion of network neutrality.
+I am a computer scientist, but this is not my area of expertise within the field.